-Nissan Murano owners have reported 12 problems associated with automatic transmission control module (under the power train category).
+Nissan Murano owners have reported 12 problems related to automatic transmission control module (under the power train category).

-The vehicle is a 2005 Nissan Murano.
-The vehicle identification number (VIN) is JN8AZ08W35_.
 Transmission seized up without any prior warning.
 I was traveling on interstate 81 at about 65 miles per hour when I had no power.
 Engine was working fine, but, as I found out later, my cvt transmission have self destruct, due to a code sent from the tcm module.
 I was in heavy traffic any was fortunate enough to be able to get to the shoulder of the road and not be involved in an accident.
-It was Dec.
-18, 2007 when this automatic transmission control module issue occurred.

 See all problems of the 2005 Nissan Murano.